CSFAlliance/CSFAlliance.github.io/Planning.md

 - 0.8 car parking spot per appropriate dwelling
 - Separate 10 bike parking spots and 4 car parking spots per 200 m^2
 - Bike and car parking for dwellings should be secure and only accessible for residents, while the additional bike and car parking should be publicly accessible.

+Considering these requirements it was calculated that 400 car spots are needed for residents, with an additional 30 spots for the extra facilities.
+Using standard car spot sizes and lane sizes, this means 10,200 m2 of car parking is required.
+For bikes, it was calculated that 1,064 bike spots for residents are needed, with an additional 70 spots for the extra facilities.
+This was translated to a minimum of 852 m2 needed for bike parking, including the bike stalls and lanes between those stalls.

 **Greenery**